‘Doll Squad’ And 60’s Starlet, Francine York Has Passed On, Aged 80 [Video]

 Francine York, a memorable guest star in many TV shows like Batman and movies like The Doll Squad has passed on.
 The Doll Squad saw York hold her own as part of a team of beautiful female assassins out to stop an evil genius from destroying the world.
 The cult movie gave birth to a new genre, where women were no longer seen as hapless females.
 Many people believe that Charlie’s Angels drew inspiration from the 1973 movie.

 According to Deadline,Francine York died Friday morning at Valley Presbyterian Hospital after battling cancer.
-Her friend and television producer, Pepper Jay confirmed her death in a Facebook post.
+Her friend and television producer, Pepper Jay, confirmed her death in a Facebook post.
 She was 80-years-old.
 York also starred in Bedtime Story in 1964 opposite Marlon Brando and David Niven.
 She was in Tickle Me in 1965 alongside Elvis Presley.
 Francine York put in a stellar performance as Marilyn Munroe in Marilyn: Alive and Behind Bars in 1992.
 The actress who has more than 150 TV shows and movies to her credit also played Nicholas Cage’s mother-in-law in The Family Man.

 Batman Villain Francine York Passes Away https://t.co/ffFU0WVYsq